gbmhunter/blog/content/electronics/components/resistors/_index.md

 The following diagram shows this:

-{{% figure src="resistors-in-parallel-equivalence-with-equation.png" width="723" caption="Two resistors in parallel can be treated as one resistor using the shown equation." %}}
+{{% figure ref="fig-resistors-in-parallel-equivalence-with-equation" src="_assets/resistors-in-parallel-equivalence-with-equation.png" width="723" caption="Two resistors in parallel can be treated as one resistor using the shown equation." %}}

 ### Resistors In Series